-You can deduct as an ordinary loss, rather than as a capital loss, your loss on the sale, trade, or worthlessness of section 1244 stock.
-Report an ordinary loss from the sale, exchange, or worthlessness of section 1244 stock on Form 4797.
+Subject to the ordinary loss limit, you can deduct as an ordinary loss, rather than as a capital loss, your loss on the sale, trade, or worthlessness of section 1244 stock.
+Report an ordinary loss from the sale, exchange, or worthlessness of section 1244 stock on Form 4797, line 10.
 However, if the total loss is more than the maximum amount that can be treated as an ordinary loss, also report the transaction on Form 8949.
 See the instructions for Forms 4797 and 8949.